 Test if the scanner is configured correctly:

-1) Hook up the barcode scanner to your PC/Mac (using USB port or Bluetooth)
+1) Hook up the barcode scanner to your PC/Mac (using a USB port or Bluetooth)

 2) Click on the Search Bar in your app (or use any other text area)3) Scan a barcode say ABC-123